Healthy Homes Assessment Kotemaori

 Home Assessments Kotemaori for Rental Properties

-There are many things to be able to examine when conducting an home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are a variety of concerns to be able to examine when conducting a house review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the ceiling insulation need to be topped up or replaced?

-The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be extremely costly for property owners and landlords.
-For professional guidance, contact us today to book your rental property house assessment.
+The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can have a significant impact for property managers and landlords.
+For expert advice, call today to book your rental property house assessment.

 home assessments for rental properties